ib-76/LyricsTextmining/README.md

 Part4.2_TitlevsLyrics.ipynb – analyzes the relationship between song titles and their corresponding lyrics.<br>
 <br><br>
 Note: Each cell in all Jupyter notebooks is documented with a Markdown cell describing its functionality, and all code is commented accordingly.
-In addition, in the end of  each notebook includes a Markdown cell with conclusions and final thoughts.
+In addition, in the end of  each notebook includes a Markdown cell with conclusions and final thoughts.<br> ReadMWFirst.pff for more details of the project flow